St. John's vs. Fordham College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 St. John's vs. Fordham BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's contest that pits the St. John's Red Storm (6-3) versus the Fordham Rams (5-5) at Madison Square Garden is expected to be a one-sided matchup based on our computer prediction, which projects a final score of 79-67 in favor of St. John's, who is big favorites by our model.
+Saturday's game between the St. John's Red Storm (6-3) and the Fordham Rams (5-5) at Madison Square Garden has a good chance to be a one-sided matchup, as our computer prediction projects a final score of 79-67 and heavily favors St. John's to secure the victory.
 Tipoff is at 3:30 PM ET on December 16.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!